 When it comes to sleeping, everyone wants to have a healthy sleep to have a good day.
 But do you know how long can you sleep every day to call it healthy?
 Both Oversleeping and insufficient sleeping is not healthy then what is the right time for you to sleep?
-There are many health issues that trigger unhealthy sleeping habits like diabetes, heart strokes, and other health diseases.
+There are many health issues that unhealthy sleep can trigger.
+Few of them are diabetes, heart strokes, and other health diseases.
 Above all, the lack of sleep causes many unhealthy changes in the body.
 It may also cause serious health risks.
-Sleep is very much required for every individual to maintain a healthy lifestyle.
+Every individual must maintain a Healthy Sleeping habits.

 Though sleep is one very important thing for health, we often sacrifice and neglect it.
 But do you know the complications of unhealthy sleeping habits?
 Lack of sleep may cause life-threatening health problems.

 The complications of lack of sleep include:

 - Sleep Apnea

 The complications of Oversleeping include:

 How much sleep do you need?